-REMAKE is a free community-based repair project that holds Repair Parties at the Hong Kong University of Science and Technology with a fun, collaborative spirit.
+REMAKE is a free community-based repair project that holds Repair Parties at universities around the world with a fun, collaborative spirit.
 We thrive on skill-sharing and collaborative learning to fix technology and our relationship with it!

 We know the pace of our consumption has real social and environmental costs.
 And we know people are motivated to do something about it.
 In this mission, repair is a tool.

 While society-wide action must be carried out to fix this problem, we can still do our little bit, starting with our own community.
 REMAKE focuses on the mid- to end-stage of consumer electronics’ lifecycle, a small action with strong effects throughout this and partner industries: repairing.

 With the help of our technicians, people can learn how to repair and, in doing so, discover how it can be easy, fun, cheap and a great opportunity to learn more about our technology.
 As popularly promoted by iFixit, a wiki-based site that teaches people how to fix almost anything

 Repair saves you money.
 It saves the environment.
 And it connects us to our things.

 Now a public policy master's student, I have been fixing stuff since I was a teenager.

 Strongly passionate about society, environment and technology and finding ways to produce impactful change in the world other than by going vegan.